raphael-group/MOLLUSC/README.md

 ```

 ### Location Only
-You can use the location only model by including the flag --spatial_only, for example:
+You can use the location only model by including the flag --spatial_only in conjunction on top of the flags mentioned above, for example:
 ```
 $ python run_problin.py -c character_matrix.csv -t true_tree.nwk -S leaf_locations.txt --delimiter comma -p k10_priors.csv -o test_output.txt --nInitials 10 --ultrametric --divide --radius 5 --spatial_only
 ```